Rapid deployment of new technologies using agile and DevSecOps

 - Cloud-native application development

-- Big data analytics and Internet of Things
+- Data science, including big data analytics and Internet of Things

 - Augmented and virtual reality